ccon7-7/omni2FA/privacy-policy.md

 2. Clear Chrome's storage data
 3. If using Chrome Sync, remove extension data from sync

-## Contact

-For privacy-related questions or concerns:
-- GitHub Issues: [Your GitHub Repository URL]
-- Email: [Your Contact Email]

 ## Recommendations for Users

 We recommend: